DorSkoler/cloud-ex2/README.md

 - **Worker Nodes:** Worker nodes perform the actual hashing computations based on the work assigned by the server.
 - **Dynamic Scaling:** The system dynamically scales the number of worker nodes based on the workload and availability.
 - **Fault Tolerance:** The system can handle failures by redistributing the work among available worker nodes.
-- **RESTful API:** The system provides a RESTful API for enqueueing work, retrieving completed work, and managing the system.
+- **RESTful API:** The system provides a RESTful API for enqueueing work and retrieving completed work.

 ## Prerequisites